Last Updated on 23rd April 2022 by Pauline

 I am focusing more here on how long do you steam tamales rather than the whole process of making them, but I want to share a brief little overview about preparing left tamales.
 It is important to understand those basics before I get into how long it takes to steam them.

 Making the Tamale shells from scratch takes time, and you’ll need to soak corn husks for about 30 minutes until they soften.
-You also need to mix up the masa dough, which you can do in a hand
+You also need to mix up the masa dough, which you can do in a hand mixer or in a stand mixer.

 If you have lots of time, you can make them by hand.
 You also need your fillings, like your meat and veggies that go in the tamales.
 Once you have made up the shells and put all your fillings in to make what is basically a small burrito, you can fold the ends down and tie everything together.